Rahat-ch/cloudsound_workshop_vc/README.md

 ## Getting Started

-Fork this repository and then clone it into your local machine.
+Clone this Repository into your local machine

 ### `npm install`